Careers Education, Information, Advice and Guidance (CEIAG)

 - Mrs S Hawkins – WRL/ Careers Adviser (Level 4 Diploma in CEIAG)

-- Miss M Qadri– 4YP (Matrix accredited) External Careers Adviser (Level 6 Diploma in CEIAG)
+- Mr P McCormack– 4YP (Matrix accredited) External Careers Adviser (Level 7 Diploma in CEIAG)

 Mrs Hawkins is in the academy every day, seeing students by prior arrangement or at short notice as necessary.
 All students are welcome to speak to her at any break or lunchtime and to make an appointment if preferred.
 Parents/carers are welcome to attend.

-Miss Qadri from 4YP is in the academy most Wednesdays and generally sees students by prior arrangement.
+Mr McCormack from 4YP is in the academy most Tuesdays and generally sees students by prior arrangement.

 Our team can provide information, advice, guidance and support to young people on a range of issues that might affect their lives

 Students have access to resources available from the Careers Office (located in Room D4), the Library and from a range of online information.

 Crucial to students at the end of Year 12 and the beginning of Year 13 is the library of university prospectuses which provide essential and individual information about courses necessary for the university application process.
 We also have a comprehensive range of university guides to help students make sound choices.

-Manshead CE Academy have recently signed up to be a part of an exciting new programme, launched by SEMLEP (South East Midlands Local Enterprise Partnership), set up to inspire and prepare young people for the fast changing world of work and aims to link businesses and schools so that 12 to 19 year olds gain an understanding of growth sectors, make the most of opportunities within the labour market, develop relevant skills and choose appropriate qualifications.
-We will have access to our own designated Enterprise Coordinator and Enterprise Adviser, Marie Wilkes who is the Community Manager for Willmott Dixon, the UK’s leading independent Construction and Property Services Company.
+Manshead CE Academy have signed up to be a part of an exciting new programme, launched by SEMLEP (South East Midlands Local Enterprise Partnership), set up to inspire and prepare young people for the fast changing world of work and aims to link businesses and schools so that 12 to 19 year olds gain an understanding of growth sectors, make the most of opportunities within the labour market, develop relevant skills and choose appropriate qualifications.
+We now have access to our own designated Enterprise Coordinator and Enterprise Adviser, Marie Wilkes who is the Community Manager for Willmott Dixon, the UK’s leading independent Construction and Property Services Company.
 Their ongoing support will help us develop and shape careers and enterprise strategies, employer engagement plans and draw on their own business experience and networks to inspire and prepare young people for work and help address the skills gap.